fjegear/refactoring-kata-tripservice/README.md

 The original code is in the main branch, updated to VS2022 and net6.0

-For refactoring process, the refactoring branch has been created.
+For refactoring work, the refactoring branch has been created.